GameZebra/Marlin_Ender2ProMini/README.md

 Additional documentation can be found at the [Marlin Home Page](//marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## This is a fork that is optimized for my Ender 2 Pro mini printer.
+Big thanks to the people that have found and researched the Creality 4.2.3 whitch as they say is a phantom board and nothing can be fond for it on the Creality website.
+I have installed BL touch, upgraded the PSU to 10A, replaced the hotend with Vulcano one.
+And I'm currently optimizeing the config files so that the quality is good and the speed is better than the stock one.
+If you have a Ender 2 Pro mini printer and you may use this repo to jumpstart your software endevours.

 ## Marlin 2.1 Bugfix Branch

 __Not for production use.
 Use with caution!__